 These scholarships are very prestigious and extremely competitive.
 They require a great deal of planning and hard work.
 Some of the scholarships have campus representatives that are here to help you through the process.

-The Martin Scholarship Program sends every year one of the University of Hartford’s graduates to Hertford College of Oxford University.
+The Martin and Bills Scholarship Program sends every year one of the University of Hartford’s graduates to Hertford College of Oxford University.
 It is our own program and thus one of the applicants will receive the scholarship and be at Oxford next fall.
-The deadline for all materials to be sent or brought to CC330 is October 18.
+The deadline for all materials to be sent or brought to CC330 is October 21.

 You may include the faculty sponsor letters with your application or have the faculty send their letters directly to CC330.
 Oxford Undergraduate and Graduate bulletins are available at CC330 to help you decide which program you might like to pursue.
 Depending on your field, an undergraduate or graduate program might be more appropriate.
 We are available to discuss with you all aspects of the application including program of study.